 Granting a permission for an operation in Owner Policy, guarantees that the objects owned by the current user will be allowed access for the specified operations.
 Denying a permission, takes out the 'owned' objects from the collection of candidate objects to return.

-- [LAYER 5] Object ACL for system roles.
+- [LAYER 5] Table permissions for system roles.

-This step would make possible to restrict access to specific objects for all authenticated (or not authenticated) users, yet the object would be returned with a query made by the object's owner if the Owner Policy (previous step) grants access.
+This step checks if any of the system-level roles reject the operation at the table level.
 An exception to this rule are API calls from business logic.
-In that case, if there is no authenticated user in the context of the call, Backendless assigns only
+In that case, if there is no authenticated user in the context of the call, Backendless assigns only the

 NotAuthenticatedUserrole is not assigned and thus is not checked.